-Article 18.1 of the Code requires Signatories to plan, implement, monitor and evaluate Education Programs.
-Articles 4-6 describe the requirements of Signatories related to these mandatory activities.
+Code Article 18.1 requires Signatories to plan, implement, monitor and evaluate Education Programs.
+Articles 4, 5 and 6 describe the requirements of Signatories related to these mandatory activities.

 Signatories should take into consideration cultural and sport contexts and the needs of the learners when developing Education Programs.